 If internet service providers in USA (and in other western countries as well since they will be sued if not) will have to block access to websites (and will have to prevent users from having a possibility to do brake PIPA/SOPA act – blocking access is one way of preventing user from doing just that) there will not be a single company out there that will dare to offer general access to its servers so they can be used as a VPN server.
 No more US IP or UK IP or any other that you actually want.

 Or maybe you have a great idea for a new start-up?
-Well just make sure you will not create competition to any one who is already out there – you will either get accused of supporting piracy (and terrorism) or that you yourself are braking all Peoples and God copyright laws by coping someone else ideas, etc, etc… – in general do not expect any new sites or services any time soon.
+Well just make sure you will not create competition to anyone who is already out there – you will either get accused of supporting piracy (and terrorism) or that you yourself are breaking all Peoples and God copyright laws by copying someone else ideas, etc, etc… – in general, do not expect any new sites or services any time soon.

 Can you do anything about it?